Towards Context-aware Reasoning-enhanced Generative Searching in E-commerce: Methodology

 We argue that contextual signals convey rich implicit preferences, particularly when the current query is noisy or incomplete—a frequent case in search-based recommendation.
 To capture this, we serialize the user context (including user profile, historical interactions—queries, clicked and non-clicked items—and the metadata of the current query) in chronological order, and embed it directly as structured \texttt{JSON} text without additional feature engineering.
 Temporal and spatial attributes of both historical and current queries are also retained.
 A similar process is applied to item context, which incorporates its title, price, brand, category, and gross merchandise volume information.
 This structured textual form enables LLMs to interpret the meaning of each component more effectively so as to assist the context-aware reasoning process.

 Furthermore, to allow the framework to generate target items without heavy post-processing, we convert item contexts into compact semantic IDs (SID) \cite{DSI,tiger}.
 Specifically, we first transform the JSON texts into initial item embeddings $E^0=\{e_1^0,e_2^0,\cdots,e_{\mathcal{I}}^0\}$ using the bge-small-zh-v1.5 model \cite{bge}, where $\mathcal{I}$ denotes the full item set.
-We then apply a residual K-Means quantization algorithm \cite{deng2025onerec,qarm}, which ensures the coverage of codebook's each layer by design, to obtain multi-layer SIDs.
+We then apply a residual K-Means quantization algorithm \cite{deng2025onerec,qarm} to obtain multi-layer SIDs.
+Compared to the widely used RQ-VAE approach, this design naturally ensures full codebook coverage without training, avoiding the collapse issue and making it suitable for large-scale SID construction.
 In detail, the generation process of layer $l$ is expressed as:

 Here $C^l$ is the codebook of the $l$-th layer and $N$ denotes the codebook size.
 In practice, we employ a codebook of $K=3$ layers augmented with an additional deduplication layer.
 The codes selected from each layer are concatenated to yield a unique four-token SID for every item (e.g., \verb|<a_23><b_1><c_124><d_0>|).
 These SIDs of four layers are further registered as \textit{new special tokens} in the LLM’s vocabulary, thereby fully integrating item identifiers into the unified textual representation.